billzhang7d3/Toolkitty/README.md

 ## WORK IN PROGRESS

 ## USAGE
 Clone the repo, and then run `npm install`.
-The PostgreSQL databases will require their own setup, refer to the `.env` File Configuration below.
+The PostgreSQL databases will require their own setup (specifically user creation), refer to the `.env` File Configuration below (the birthdays database will set itself up upon running the bot).
 For further reference on setting up a Discord bot, refer to [here](https://discordjs.guide/).

 Run `node deploy-commands.js` and `node index.js` to run the bot.